TxtDot/dalet/specification/main.md

 ### Daletl

 **Daletl** is a low-level language for machines.
 It is used in data transmission, processing and generation.
-It is specifically optimized to transfer as little data as possible using MessagePack.
+It is specifically optimized to transfer as little data as possible using DaletPack.

 ## Stages

 ### Stage 1 (optional)

 In the first stage, the daleth language is parsed and converted to daletl.
-All tags becomes an array of properties `[tag_id, body, argument]`, so that they take up less space in json or messagepack, for example. **This stage is not for data transmission**.
+All tags becomes an array of properties `[tag_id, body, argument]`, so that they take up less space in the transmitted data, for example. **This stage is not for data transmission**.

 ### Stage 2